-Successful onboarding/integration of a new leader can bring new ideas, new leadership that will impact the performance, innovation, and engagement of the entire team.
+Successful onboarding/integration of a new leader can bring new ideas, new leadership that will impact the entire team’s performance, innovation, and engagement.
 The other way of looking at executive coaching is that it is an investment with a potentially high ROI.

 Getting off to a running start will help new leaders realize early wins, which set the stage for long-term success.

-A business coach will ensure that new leaders are engaged in conversations with stakeholders ensuring clarity on business issues and perhaps more importantly, making a solid first impression.
+A business coach will ensure that new leaders are engaged in conversations with stakeholders, ensuring clarity on business issues and, more importantly, making a solid first impression.

 Whether you look at executive coaching as an insurance policy or an investment, here are 4 ways an executive coach can help your new leader succeed:

 Following a Systematic Approach:

 Following a step-by-step integration process ensures that the new leader can cover all important steps in an organized and logical fashion.
 Building a 30-60-90-day plan is an essential step for the new leader to start in their new role.
 Executive coaching helps new leaders ensure they have a solid plan and keep them accountable for staying on track with their plan.

 New leaders feel like they are “drinking out of a fire hose in the first 90 days.
 With information overload and competing priorities, executive coaching helps keep the new leader focused on priorities and not get sidetracked by the many distractions and requests for their time.